riceissa/issarice.com/wiki/open-philanthropy-project-non-grant-funding.md

 # Other contract work

-Julia Galef's [Update Project](https://juliagalef.com/update-project/) is financially covered by Open Phil:
+Julia Galef's [Update Project](https://juliagalef.com/update-project/) is financially covered by Open Phil (no public confirmation from Open Phil on this as far as I am aware):

 > My time and expenses for this project are covered by a contract with the Open
 > Philanthropy Project.